Black hole entropy predictions without the Immirzi parameter and Hawking radiation of a single-partition black hole: Introduction

-After obtaining the new area spectrum, we plug in this result to a variation of the formula which can be found in \cite{Tanaka}.
-We obtain $0.997\cdots$ for the numerical calculation that should, when naively considered, come out to be 1 if the famous Bekenstein-Hawking entropy formula ($S=A/4$ \cite{Bekenstein_entropy,Hawking}) is satisfied.
-The fact that this numerical value we have obtained is so close to 1 strongly suggests that the new area spectrum which we will present in this paper is correct.
-We conjecture that this difference 0.003 is due to extra dimensions which seem to modify the area spectrum.
-This concludes the first main argument which is presented from chapter 2 to chapter 6.
+After obtaining the new area spectrum, we insert the result into a variation of the formula which can be found in Ref.
+5. We obtain $0.997\cdots$ for the numerical calculation that should, when naively considered, come out to be 1 if the famous Bekenstein-Hawking entropy formula ($S=A/4$\cite{Bekenstein_entropy, Hawking}) is satisfied.
+The fact that this numerical value we have obtained is so close to 1 strongly suggests that the new area spectrum that we will present in this paper is ``almost'' correct.
+We conjecture that this difference of 0.003 is due to the extra dimensions, which may modify the area spectrum.
+This concludes the first main argument which is presented from Section II to section VII.

-In the second phase of our paper we present another convincing proof that this area spectrum obtained in chapter 5 is correct.
+In the second phase of our paper, we present another convincing proof that this area spectrum obtained in Section VI is correct.
 To this end, we consider the Hawking radiation spectrum.
-It is very well-known that the black holes must radiate photons of which the spectrum is given by the Planck's law \cite{Hawking}.
-In 1995, Bekenstein and Mukhanov tried to derive this spectrum on the assumption that there is only one unit area, and all the spectrum of the area are integer multiples of this unit area \cite{Bekenstein}.
-Unfortunately, they failed to reproduce the Planck and Hawking's radiation spectrum exactly because of this wrong assumption.
+Black holes are well known to have to radiate photons, the spectrum of which is given by Planck's law\cite{Hawking}.
+In 1995, Bekenstein and Mukhanov tried to derive this spectrum on the assumptions that only one unit area existed and that all the spectra of the area were integer multiples of this unit area\cite{Bekenstein}.

-In section 7, we will generalize Bekenstein and Mukhanov's argument in order to apply it to our case in which there exist not a single unit area, but a multiple number of unit areas.
-Moreover, in that section, we will show that the number of microstates for the black hole with area $A$ should be given by $\sqrt{A}(e^{A/4}-1)$ rather than $e^{A/4}$ in order that the spectrum of Hawking radiation agree with the Planck's black body radiation spectrum.
+In Section VIII and sections following, we will generalize Bekenstein and Mukhanov's argument in order to apply it to the case in which there exist not a single unit area, but a multiple number of unit areas, as we know now.
+In Section VIII, we will present the reasoning for why the number of microstates (\textit{i.e.}, degeneracy) for a black hole with area $A$ should be proportional to $\sqrt{A}(e^{A/4}-1)$ rather than $e^{A/4}$ when $A$ is so small that the black hole is made out of single partition.
+This will be further justified in Section XI.

-In section 8, we will use the area spectrum obtained in chapter 5 to numerically prove that the number of microstates corresponding to the black hole area $A$ does indeed agree with our formula $\sqrt{A}(e^{A/4}-1)$ except for the first few area spectrum.
-Another point that I want to mention is that we do not yet know how exactly the extra dimensions affect each of the area spectrum.
-This is the reason why we will just treat as if our new area spectrum were exact; Luckily, they still show remarkable agreements with our formula.
-One may easily guess that this is so because the real area spectrum modified by extra-dimensional effects are not quite different from our ``approximate'' area spectrum, since the difference between 1 and 0.997 is very small.